-PINAR CIFTCI is a Norwegian actress and journalist.
+PINAR CIFTCI is a Norwegian-Turkish-Kurdish actress and journalist.
 She was born 5 April 1991 in Oslo, Norway.
-She has travelled the world, and is currently based in both Vienna and Oslo.
+She is currently based in both Vienna and Oslo.

-Ciftci graduated with a BA in theatre production and acting in 2016 from Teaterhøgskolen i Nord-Trøndelag.
-While taking her BA-degree she studied at the William Esper Studio in New York in the summer of 2015.
+Ciftci graduated with a BA in Theatre Production and Acting in 2016 from Nord Universitet in Norway.
+In the summer of 2015 she studied the Meisner acting technique at the William Esper Studio in New York.

-In 2017 she founded her own artistic platform and made her artistic debut with the performance-installation Vrede in Oslo.
-The same year, she also had her writing debut in the leading Norwegian theatre journal Norsk Shakespeare tidsskrift.
+In 2017 she made her artistic debut with the performance-installation «Vrede» in co-operation with costume designer Solveig Holthe Bygdnes (NO), in Oslo.
+The same year she also had her writing debut in the leading Norwegian theatre journal Norsk Shakespeare tidsskrift.

 Ciftci has worked with the award-winning film directors Martin de Thurah (DK) and Thomas Østbye (NO) and has a lot of experience in short films, with screenings and nominations in Kortfilmfestivalen/Short Film Festival in Grimstad and 15e Festival international Signes de Nuit in Paris with the short film «First Do No Harm» (2017).

 She is the voice for several audiobooks for the biggest publisher in Norway, Cappelen Damm, amongst them «The Last Girl» by Nadia Murad, who won the Nobel Peace Prize in 2018.

 Ciftci is an engaged feminist, which comes especially to expression in her texts.
 Since 2018 she is writing essayistic critiques and interviews on art, film, photography and literature on a monthly basis for the Norwegian international oriented newspaper NY TID.